Optimal shielding for Einstein gravity: Concluding remarks

 \section{Concluding remarks}

 \paragraph{Related results.}

 The construction and analysis of physically relevant solutions to the Einstein constraints is a central topic in the physical, mathematical, and numerical literature; cf.\ the recent reviews by Carlotto~\cite{Carlotto-Review} and Galloway et al.~\cite{GallowayMiaoSchoen}, as well as Henneaux~\cite{Henneaux}.
-Beig and Chru\'sciel~\cite{BeigChrusciel-2017} treated the gluing problem in linearized gravity.
+Beig and Chru\'sciel~\cite{BeigChrusciel-2017} studied the gluing problem in linearized gravity.
 In addition to the variational method, Lichnerowicz and followers proposed the \textit{conformal method}, which we do not attempt to review here~\cite{Gicquaud,Isenberg-1995,IsenbergMaxwellPollack,Maxwell-2021}.
-In particular, Isenberg~\cite{Isenberg-1995} provides one with a parametrization of all closed manifolds representing data sets with constant mean curvature, a result generalized by Maxwell~\cite{Maxwell-2021}.
+In particular, Isenberg~\cite{Isenberg-1995} succeeded to parametrize all closed manifolds representing data sets with constant mean curvature, a result later generalized by Maxwell~\cite{Maxwell-2021}.

 \paragraph{Perspectives.}